Allegheny Airlines

-Allegheny Airlines was an American local service carrier, a scheduled airline that operated out of Pittsburgh, Pennsylvania, from 1952 to 1979, with routes primarily located in the Eastern United States.
+Allegheny Airlines was a local service carrier, a scheduled airline that operated out of Pittsburgh, Pennsylvania, from 1953 to 1979, with routes primarily located in the Eastern United States.
 It was the direct predecessor of USAir, which was subsequently renamed US Airways, which itself merged with American Airlines.
 Its headquarters were at Washington National Airport in Arlington County, Virginia.

 History

 Allegheny Airlines began as All American Aviation Company providing mail delivery starting on March 7, 1939.
 It was founded by du Pont family brothers Richard C. du Pont and Alexis Felix du Pont Jr.

 Allegheny before 1979

 Allegheny had 41 Convair 580s in 1975.